pdoise/trivia-dapp/README.md

 ## ToDo
 1. Incentivize a player to create an interesting question by offering a reward if it is accepted.
-2. Use a third party to pay tx fees to enforce time constraints on the state machine (avoids owner being in charge of stage changes).
+2. Use a third party to pay tx fees to enforce time constraints on the state machine (avoids owner being in charge of stage changes when the app fails to do so).
 3. Owner should get a small fee of players entry fees.